codacy/docs/docs/repositories-configure/integrations/bitbucket-integration.md

 ### Pull Request Summary

+!!! note "This feature isn't available for Bitbucket Server."

 Shows an overall view of the changes in the pull request, including new issues and metrics such as complexity and duplication.

 ![Pull request summary on Bitbucket](images/bitbucket-integration-pr-summary.png)